mnorberg-dev/mnorberg-dev.github.io/content/posts/ai-gateway.md

 ## Attempt 2: Custom Python Model

-If foundational models couldn’t generate traces directly, then I needed something that could.
+If foundation models couldn’t generate traces directly, then I needed something that could.
 The solution was a wrapper model, a lightweight layer that receives a request, forwards it to the underlying model, and returns the response unchanged.
 The difference is that the wrapper can be configured to add tracing to each request by default.

 Here's the plan:

-1. Build a small model class that wraps around our foundational model.
+1. Build a small model class that wraps around our foundation model.
 2. Configure the class so that tracing is enabled by default.
 3. Register the model in Unity Catalog.
 4. Deploy it as a Serving Endpoint, with full AI Gateway functionality and tracing.